meyerkn00/trendsetter/README.md

 ### Deployment Instructions

-- Install Anaconda for dependency management
-- Install oTree
-- Create environment.yml file
+- open a terminal file inside the trendsetter folder
-	- name: trend
-	- dependencies:
-		- python=3.11.2
+	- If environment is not built:
+		- create the environment "conda env create -f environment.yml"
+			- this requires that anaconda is installed as well as python 3.11
-- Activate environment with common: conda activate trend
+- activate the environment "conda activate trendenv"
-- Edit the code as you wish.
+	- if otree not installed
-- Test code with otree devserver
+		- install otree "pip3 install -U otree"
+- Once you are ready, call "otree zip"

 - When ready call otree zip to zip the files.
 - Upload to Otreehub in the trendsetters project.
 	- *Note to self, where does Heroku come into play?*